Promotion of migration of talents

 A model for international recruitment

-Alongside the overall reform of the residence permit system, a model for international recruitment is being prepared.
-The goal of the model for international recruitment is to increase the quantity and quality of international recruitment, taking into account the ethical recruitment perspective.
-In particular, there is a desire to lower the threshold for small and medium-sized enterprises to hire foreign labour.
-The target setting also includes strengthening the knowledge base on the demand and supply of foreign labour.
+Alongside the development of the residence permit system, a model for international recruitment is being prepared.
+This is also aimed at strengthening the knowledge base for the demand and supply of foreign labour.
 The model for international recruitment includes both corporate and personal customer target groups.

-• information management,
+- information management,

-• customer relationship management,
+- customer relationship management,

-• corporate and personal customer services
+- corporate and personal customer services

-• continuous development.
+- continuous development.

 Project for the development of immigrant legislation and permit procedures